Lyuben Dilov

-Lyuben Dilov Ivanov (Любен Дилов Иванов, 25 December 1927- 10 June 2008), occasionally spelled Luben Dilov, Ljuben Dilov or Liuben Dilov was a Bulgarian science fiction writer of the Communist era and the author of acclaimed children's fiction and non-fiction works.
-He is the father of Bulgarian politician and screenwriter Lyuben Dilov Jr., who currently serves in the 49th National Assembly.
+Lyuben Ivanov Dilov (Любен Иванов Дилов, 25 December 1927- 10 June 2008), occasionally spelled Luben Dilov, Ljuben Dilov or Liuben Dilov was a Bulgarian science fiction writer of the Communist era and the author of acclaimed children's fiction and non-fiction works.
+He was the father of Bulgarian politician and screenwriter Lyuben Dilov Jr., who served in the National Assembly.

 Life

 Childhood

 Dilov was born in Cherven Bryag, Kingdom of Bulgaria in 1927.
 His father was a teacher, journalist and playwright inspired by the Bulgarian Enlightenment and the September Uprising.
-Dilov writes of his father: "good in character, impractical, and actively dreamy, probably naive, because so much kindness can not but be naive, all his life he threw himself at being useful to people.
+Dilov writes of his father: "good in character, impractical, and actively dreamy, probably naive, because so much kindness cannot but be naive, all his life he threw himself at being useful to people.
 As a result, we lived almost like Romani.
 Throughout the year, we moved with a horse-cart from rental to rental in Sofia, and each time the owners keeping the better part of our luggage because of the unpaid rent.
 Accordingly, I moved from school to school, so that today I have neither fond memories of that time nor close friends from the school years, which sometimes makes me feel almost like a person without a childhood and without roots."
 Dilov attended the school "Neofit Bozveli", where his father was a teacher, in the poverty-stricken "Vasil Levski" quarter of Sofia.
 Dilov's two-year-old brother died during this time.

 "Dilo", Lyuben's father, as an active member of the Bulgarian Agrarian National Union(BZNS), was sent to translate dispatches in Nazi Germany on the party's behalf.
 The young family was able to take more luxurious lodgings and Lyuben joined a high school alongside the children of ministers and generals.
 Dilov joined his father in Berlin on 25 December 1939, exactly on his twelfth birthday.
 As the BZNS was facing persecution in Bulgaria, Dilov's father was compelled to remain in Berlin and create and edit the pro-government Bulgarian newspaper Rodina.
 Despite this, Dilov writes that his father was staunchly anti-Nazi, as were the vast majority of the thirty thousand Bulgarians living in Germany at the time.
 Dilov writes that the family, during their fifth and final year in Germany, occupied the lavish apartment of an old Jewish millionaire who was hiding himself in the attic and who would come down for tea at night.
 The Dilovs evacuated Berlin during the Allied bombing.

 Lyuben Dilov's father spent years imprisoned by the newly established Communist government in various concentration camps such as that at Belene Island.